open-mmlab/mmdetection/projects/Detic_new/README.md

 ### Metadata

 `data/metadata/` is the preprocessed meta-data (included in the repo).
 Please follow the [official instruction](https://github.com/facebookresearch/Detic/blob/main/datasets/README.md#metadata) to pre-process the  LVIS dataset.
 You will generate `lvis_v1_train_cat_info.json` for Federated loss, which contains the frequency of each category of training set of LVIS.
-In addition, ` lvis_v1_clip_a+cname.npy` is the pre-computed CLIP embeddings for each category of LVIS.
+In addition, `lvis_v1_clip_a+cname.npy` is the pre-computed CLIP embeddings for each category of LVIS.
+You can also choose to directly download [lvis_v1_train_cat_info](https://download.openmmlab.com/mmdetection/v3.0/detic/data/metadata/lvis_v1_train_cat_info.json) and [lvis_v1_clip_a+cname.npy](https://download.openmmlab.com/mmdetection/v3.0/detic/data/metadata/lvis_v1_clip_a%2Bcname.npy) form our backup.
 The directory should be like this.

 ```shell
 mmdetection